-I had it sitting in the center of the table with plates and two glasses of juice, just waiting on them.
+I had it sitting in the center of the table with plates and two glasses of milk, just waiting on them.
 They walked in and I was already beaming, which caused them to beam – I love how beaming is contagious in my family!

 Place cream cheese, peanut butter, and dark brown sugar in a mixing bow and mix until smooth.